CameronHunter000/HelpfulWebsite2/README.md

  # Cameron's Helpful Website

+NOTE this is a work in progress.
+See branch HW-9 for the latest code as an example of what I have been working on.

 <br/>

 This is a Single Page App (SPA) with Angular and ASP.NET Core following the principles of Clean Architecture.